openapi-typescript-infra/service/README.md

 - health checks
 - Telemetry and instrumentation

-services built with this module use Typescript with Node 18, which involves transpilation.
+services built with this module use Typescript with Node 20, which involves transpilation.
 This module takes that into account across the development and production experience.
-It does not currently use ESM for the most part, because between OpenTelemetry, eslint and the package ecosystem, that is currently a pipe dream, or at least something that requires incredibly precise configuration, which is not the intent.
+It uses ESM because that is the way the winds have blown.

 This module has the following core functionality: